livekit/node-sdks/examples/webhooks-nextjs/README.md

   ```

 - Start livekit-server locally
-- Open next.config.js and fill in your API key & secret pair
+- Open next.config.js and fill in your API key and secret pair
 - Run this example with `yarn dev`
-- Connect a client to your livekit server
+- Connect a client to livekit-server
-- Observe the following in your Next.js app logs
+- Observe the following in your Next.js app logs:

   ```
   received webhook event {